Smoking and breast cancer risk

 The American Cancer Society recommends anyone who smokes, including people treated for cancer and their caregivers, quit smoking .

-Learn more about smoking and other behaviors that impact breast cancer survival.
+Learn more about smoking and breast cancer survival.

 For a summary of research studies on smoking and breast cancer survival, visit the Breast Cancer Research Studies section.